 - Learning and development (L&D): Creating a culture of continuous growth, both at the organisational and individual level, through blended-learning approaches.

-If you’d like to pursue a more specialised field, take a look at the ten specialist areas within the profession.
+If you’d like to pursue a more specialised field, take a look at the twelve specialist areas within the profession.

 4. Every day is different